-The program provides free low-dose CT scans to participants.
+The program provides low-dose CT scans to participants at no out-of-pocket cost.
 The scope of the program does not include the clinical investigation of screen-detected abnormalities or the diagnosis of lung cancer or other conditions.
 Therefore, those with a finding suggestive of a lung cancer or an actionable additional finding requiring management should be referred to usual care where best practice and relevant clinical guidelines and pathways should be followed.

 A person's eligibility may be opportunistically assessed for the program when visiting a healthcare provider, likely a general practitioner (GP) for another purpose.
-They may be proactively identified through their medical records, smoking cessation programs, or other interactions with the health system and encouraged to visit their GP, or they may self-identify and visit a GP based on information provided about the program.
+They may be proactively identified through their medical records, smoking cessation programs, or other interactions with the health system and encouraged to visit their healthcare provider, or they may self-identify and visit a healthcare provider based on information provided about the program.
+If smoking history eligibility for the program was previously confirmed, it does not need to be reassessed.

-Those eligible for the program will be referred by a GP or other practitioner that is able to request low-dose CT scans to a participating radiology provider for a free low-dose CT scan.
-There are two Medicare Benefit Schedule (MBS) item numbers specific to the program for radiology providers; one for the two-yearly low-dose CT scan, and one for the follow-up low-dose CT scans.
-Both MBS items require mandatory bulk billing of low-dose CT scans.
+Those eligible for the program will be referred by a GP or other practitioner, such as a nurse practitioner or medical specialist, that is able to request low-dose CT scans to a participating radiology provider for a free low--dose CT scan.
+There are two Medicare Benefit Schedule (MBS) item numbers specific to the program for radiology providers; one for the two-yearly low-dose CT screening scan (57410), and one for the interval low-dose CT scans (57413).
+Both MBS items require mandatory bulk billing of low--dose CT scans.

-Low-dose CT scans will be undertaken at fixed radiology services.
+Low--dose CT scans will be undertaken at fixed radiology services.
 Mobile screening services will be available in some rural and remote locations to support areas with limited access to radiology infrastructure.
-The low-dose CT scan will be reported using the National Lung Cancer Screening Program Nodule Management Protocol which is derived from the Pan-Canadian Early Detection of Lung Cancer Study (PanCan) nodule malignancy risk calculator11 for reporting baseline scans and the Lung Imaging Reporting and Data System (Lung-RADS®)12 for reporting follow-up scans.
+The low--dose CT scan will be reported using the National Lung Cancer Screening Program Nodule Management Protocol which is derived from the Pan-Canadian Early Detection of Lung Cancer Study (PanCan) nodule malignancy risk calculator for reporting baseline (screening) scans and the Lung Imaging Reporting and Data System (Lung-RADS®) for reporting interval scans.
 This protocol determines the next steps for the participant in a consistent way:

-- Continuation in the program with a low-dose CT scan in 2 years - A shorter interval follow-up scan (in 3, 6 or 12 months) to monitor for nodule growth or changes - Or a referral for further investigations.
+- Continuation in the program with a low-dose CT scan in 2 years - A shorter interval scan (in 3, 6 or 12 months) to monitor for nodule growth or changes - Or a referral for further investigations.